dpryan79/MethIndelRealigner/README.md

 =====
  * If the realigner is given a BED file, it should merge ROIs within 2k of each other
  * Need to sort a heap before writing it to disk to ensure proper order is maintained
- * Some alignments seem to be incorrectly changing their start locations!
  * Support multiple threads in realignHeapCore:
     * findBestAlignment
     * updateAlignment